lhenry97/Project-1---Group-1/README.md

 2. Price Vs Property Type: - Rhea
 •	Hypothesis: Entire homes/apartments are prices higher than private or shared rooms.
 •	Test: Perform ANOVA to compare the average prices across different property types.
-3. Price vs Number of Reviews: Monica
+3. Price vs Number of Reviews: - Monica
 •	Hypothesis: Listings with a higher number of reviews tend to have higher prices.
 •	Test: Use correlation analysis to examine the relationship.
-4. Rating vs. Price: Lauren
+4. Rating vs. Price: - Lauren
 •	Hypothesis: Higher-rated listings are more expensive
 •	Test: Use correlation analysis and regression analysis to test this hypothesis.
-5. Host Characteristics vs Price and Ratings: Monica
+5. Host Characteristics vs Price and Ratings: - Monica
 •	Hypothesis: Listings with more experienced host tend to be priced higher
 •	Test: Use regression analysis to test this hypothesis
 6. Amenities vs Price
-   Hypothesis: Price of properties with all 5 amenities tend to be higher than that of properties without all 5 amenities.
+        Hypothesis: Price of properties with all 5 amenities tend to be higher than that of properties without all 5 amenities. - Rhea
-   Test: Use Ptest to compare
+        Test: Use T-test to test this hypothesis

 Methodology and Distribution of Tasks

 Tasks	Name	Description	Responsible person